Wedding Crashers: Accolades

 On April 24, 2006, Wedding Crashers topped the nominations for the year's MTV Movie Awards with five including Best Movie.
 It won Best Movie, On-Screen Team (Vaughn and Wilson), and Breakthrough Performance (Isla Fisher).

 Home media

-The DVD was released in the United States on January 3, 2006, by New Line Home Entertainment, and a Blu-ray was released on December 30, 2008.
+Wedding Crashers was released on DVD in the United States on January 3, 2006, by New Line Home Entertainment, and a Blu-ray was released on December 30, 2008.
 It is available in an unrated version ("Uncorked Edition") and in an R-rated version (the Blu-ray has both versions on one disc).
 It features eight new minutes integrated into the film and DVD-ROM bonuses.
 Also included are two audio commentaries (one by the stars, one by the director), four deleted scenes, two featurettes, a "Rules of Wedding Crashing" text gallery, trailers, Budweiser Wedding Crashers commercials, a track listing for the official soundtrack on 20th Century Fox Records, a music video by The Sights, and a jump-to-a-song sample feature.
 The film earned an estimated $145 million from home media sales.